renamedquery/youtube-dl-server/README.md

 Leave an issue on the [official repo](https://github.com/katznboyz1/youtube-dl-server)!

+## Known issues:

+- Downloading certain videos with the ultra high format will lead to a missing codec error if you play it on windows.

 ## Disclaimers

 - I am not a network security professional.
 If you run this application exposed to the internet, then you run it at your own risk.
 Do not use common/reused passwords for this application.
 I am a singular person, and there may be bugs in this program.
 Do not allow it to fail badly by not following common sense.